doctrine/orm/docs/en/changelog/migration_2_5.rst

     <?php
     $dql = "SELECT new UserDTO(u.name, SELECT count(g.id) FROM Group g WHERE g.id = u.id) FROM User u";

-5. MEMBER OF expression now allows to filter for more than one result
+5. ``MEMBER OF`` expression now allows to filter for more than one result:

 .. code-block:: php